 There are initially two rudiments techniques for extracting follicular units: the FUE and the FUT.

-- The harvested grafts are kept in Hypothermosol solution to preserve their viability.
+- The grafts remain Hypothermosol solution to preserve their viability

-- Channels are created on the recipient site via small edged blades.
+- In the meantime, your doctor opens channels on the recipient site via small edged blades

-- The strip of skin is dissected under a microscope to obtain individual grafts.
+- Nurses dissect the strip of skin under a microscope to obtain individual grafts

-- Channels are created on the recipient site via sharp-edged blades.
+- Doctors begin to open channels on the recipient site via sharp-edged blades

 Disadvantages Of FUT